 Soil health is closely related to the quality of the irrigation water.
-The water may have too few or too many salts, depending on its source.
-This document explores the chemistry of water quality as it relates to soil.
+The irrigation water may have too few or too many salts, depending on its source.
+This document explores the chemistry of irrigation water quality as it relates to soil.

 Snowmelt runoff is lacking the salts necessary to maintain soil and crop health in the western U.S. and many other parts of the world.
 Inversely, well water from underground aquifers often contains excessive salts, which can lead to saline and sodic soils and poor crop health.